-- 2. Retail Developments.
+- D. Sidewalks .
+Sidewalks shall be required as established under Chapter 7, Article 10 of the Unified Development Ordinance and shall be adjacent to all non-limited access public rights-of-way.
+Sections along 2nd Avenue between 35th street and 38th street shall not be less than 8 feet in width. - E. Pedestrian Access.
+Pedestrian access should be provided to individual developments from any sidewalk, unless topography prohibits construction of facilities meeting Americans with Disabilities Act (ADA) requirements. - 2.
+Retail Developments.
 For retail developments totaling 200,000 square feet or more of gross leasable area; or uses that result in a building of 100,000 square feet or more of gross leasable area whether by new construction or by expansion of existing uses, such developments shall also comply with the Retail Developments of Community Significance section of this Unified Development Ordinance. - 3.
-Utility Location.
+Utility Location .
 All new utility lines serving a development constructed after the effective date of this ordinance shall be located underground. - 4.
-Landscaping Requirements.
-The following requirements shall only be required within the Focus Areas. - (A) General.
-All developments shall be landscaped, screened, and buffered in accordance with Articles 5 and 6 of Chapter 4 of the Unified Development Ordinance except twenty (20) Tree Density Unit (TDU) per acre for all non-residential development shall be required.
-If the TDU requirement cannot be met, an administrative variance or tree replacement fund may be granted by the City Arborist according to Chapter 4, Articles 5 and 6 of the Unified Development Ordinance. - (B) A minimum fifteen-foot wide landscaped strip adjacent to all road rights-of-way in non-residential developments shall be provided.
-Parking, merchandise displays, and off-street loading are prohibited in the landscaped strip. - (C) A minimum ten-foot wide landscaped strip shall be provided between primary developments and adjacent out parcels in accordance with Section 4.5.8 of the Unified Development Ordinance. - (D) A minimum of one (1) large-maturing tree per forty (40) linear feet of frontage shall be planted in the fifteen-foot wide landscaped strip as required above.
-Clustering of trees may be permitted if approved by the City Arborist. - 5.
-Parking/Yard, Height and Setback.
-The following requirements shall only be required within the Focus Areas. - (A) Location of Parking Areas.
+Landscaping Requirements. - (A) General .
+All developments shall be landscaped, screened, and buffered in accordance with Articles 5 and 6 of Chapter 4 of the Unified Development Ordinance except ten (10) Tree Density Unit (TDU) per acre for all non-residential development shall be required.
+If the TDU requirement cannot be met, an administrative variance or tree replacement fund may be granted by the City Arborist according to Chapter 4, Articles 5 and 6 of the Unified Development Ordinance.
+All trees inside the Landscaped strip within the Right of Way shall be applied to the TDU requirement for the parcel that it abuts. - (B) A minimum five-foot wide landscaped strip adjacent to all road rights-of-way with tree plantings every 30 linear feet shall be provided.
+Trees shall have a mature growth height of 20-feet and comply with the required and prohibited tree planting list in table 4.6.5 in the Unified Development Ordinance (UDO).
+Parking, merchandise displays, and off-street loading are prohibited in the landscaped strip. - 5.
+Parking/Yard, Height and Setback. - (A) Location of Parking Areas.
 Buildings should be located at the corner of sites closest to the road intersection, so that the parking areas are screened by the building from view of any public road, and so that the travel path from public sidewalks is shortened.
 Parking must be located in a way that is not visually dominant.
-Parking between buildings and an arterial road is discouraged, but if necessary, requirements of section 2.5.19.E.5.
-(D) (Screening of Parking Areas) must be met.
-If parking is located in the side or rear yards, any screening may be clustered and need not cover 100% of frontage. - (B) Up to 25% of the required parking spaces for any development may be reduced in total area, width, or depth for designated small vehicle parking.
-Each small vehicle parking space shall not be less than eight feet in width and seventeen (17) feet in depth. - (C) All nonresidential developments shall meet the at least one of the following requirements:
+Parking between buildings and an arterial road is discouraged. - (B) Up to 25% of the required parking spaces for any development may be reduced in total area, width, or depth for designated small vehicle parking.
+Each small vehicle parking space shall not be less than eight feet in width and seventeen (17) feet in depth.

+(C) All nonresidential developments shall meet subsection 1 and at least one of subsection 2 or 3 requirements:

 Gross Square Feet Maximum % of Parking Spaces Allowed in Front of Buildings

-< 7,500 20%

-7,501 to 25,000 30%
+7,501 to 25,000 10%

-25,001 to 50,000 40%
+25,001 to 50,000 15%

-50,000 > 50%
+50,001 > 20%